Ryan McLaughlin: St Patrick's Athletic

 On 28 July 2023, McLaughlin signed for League of Ireland Premier Division club St Patrick's Athletic.
 He made his debut for the club on 25 August 2023, playing the full 90 minutes of a 1–0 win away to UCD.
 McLaughlin featured in the Quarter and Semi Finals of the club's run to the 2023 FAI Cup Final, but missed out on the matchday squad due to injury as his side defeated Bohemians 3–1 at the Aviva Stadium in front of a record FAI Cup Final crowd of 43,881.
 He signed a new contract with the club on 7 December 2023.
 On 8 October 2024, McLaughlin captained a second string Pats side to a 2–1 win over St Mochta's in the final of the 2023–24 Leinster Senior Cup.
 On 5 December 2024, it was announced that McLaughlin had signed a new contract with the club.
 On 10 July 2025, McLaughlin made the first appearance in European competition of his career in a 1–0 win over Hegelmann of Lithuania in the UEFA Conference League at Richmond Park.
 On 14 August 2025, he scored his first goal for the club, giving his side a 2–0 lead away to Turkish giants Beşiktaş in the UEFA Conference League.
+He made a total of 53 appearances for the club, scoring 1 goal, before departing at the end of his contract in November 2025.

+Brooklyn FC

+On 3 March 2026, it was announced that McLaughlin had signed for newly formed USL Championship club Brooklyn FC ahead of their inaugural season.
+On 8 March 2026, he made his debut for the club in their first ever game, a 1–0 victory over Indy Eleven.

 International career

 McLaughlin has represented Northern Ireland at Under-16, Under-17 and currently at Under-19 and Under-21 level.
 He was called up to the Northern Ireland senior squad for a friendly against Finland on 15 August 2012 but was forced to withdraw due to a hip injury.

 On 19 May 2014, he was once again called up to the senior squad for two friendly matches in South America.
 On 31 May 2014, he made his National Team debut as a substitute against Uruguay.
 McLaughlin became the first Liverpool player to appear for the Irish Football Association selection since Elisha Scott 78 years previously.

-May 2018 saw a return to the Northern Ireland team, after he was called up to the cohort for a tour of Central America, featuring games against Panama and Costa Rica.
+May 2018 saw a return to the Northern Ireland team, after he was called up to the squad for a tour of Central America, featuring games against Panama and Costa Rica.